 Phillip Island is the smaller of two main islands in Western Port, Victoria, Australia.
 It is 26 km (16 mi) long and 9 km (5.6 mi) wide, with an area of about 100 km2 (39 sq mi).
 It has 97 km (60 mi) of coastline and is part of the Bass Coast Shire.
 The other large island in Western Port is French Island.
 Phillip Island is connected to the mainland via a bridge from Newhaven on the east coast of Phillip Island to San Remo on the mainland.
 A ferry service also operates from Cowes on the island’s north coast to Stony Point on the eastern side of Western Port, via French Island.

-The Bunurong Aboriginal Land Council Corporation is the Recognised Aboriginal Party for area.
+The Bunurong Land Council Aboriginal Corporation is the Recognised Aboriginal Party for area.
 Phillip Island was part of the homelands of the Yalluk Bulluk clan of the Bunurong people for many thousands of years before European exploration of the area began.
 The Bunurong were members of the Kulin nation of Aboriginal people.
-The Bunurong people called the island "Millowl".
+The Boonwoorrong names recorded for the island have been noted as "Corrying", "Corrong" and "Millowl".
+Millowl if mainly used now.
 The Yalluk Bulluk came to Millowl in the summer months to feast on shellfish, fish, small marsupials and mutton birds (short tailed shearwaters).
 Ochre was available at several locations on Millowl and Churchill Island, and would have been used as body decoration during ceremonies.
 The first European explorers saw evidence of the existence of the First Nations people in the area, but did not often record coming into contact with them.
 However, sealers, who were in the area simultaneously to early exploration, did abduct women and girls from Western Port to the Bass Strait islands, and caused havoc amongst the Bunurong people.